mikeiz404/adblockpluschrome/README.md

 Using this technique means `display: none` cannot be used to hide the ads since an animation event will not be triggered.
 Instead `visibility: hidden` and `position: absolute` are used for element hiding.

+## Limitations
+Since ad element detection is being done through asynchronous events (`animationstart`), an ad element is not always detected due to a race condition.
+An element can also have no events fired for it if the element is added and removed from the DOM too quickly.
+This has not been too big of an issue in the past but recently it has become more noticeable on certain sites.
+This condition becomes much more likely when an ad element is added, inspected, and removed in rapid succession.

+Alternative synchronous approaches such as determining if an element is an ad element during inspection causes a noticeable performance impact on complex pages, even with caching.
+Worse still memory usage drastically increases due to the inclusion of the ad blocking selectors on each page/iframe needed for calls to `Element.match()`.
+It does however work reliably.

 # Future Work
-This approach to preventing the detection of element hiding is working pretty well.
+This approach to preventing the detection of element hiding is working well enough for a proof of concept.
 Caching has helped significantly with performance.
-However there is still room for improvement in computing an ad elements unblocked style.

-Some options worth exploring are:
+There is much room for improvement here and below are some options worth exploring:

 ## Parallel DOM
 A copy of the page's DOM is stored in the shadow root without any ad blocking styles applied.